getodk/docs/docs/central-api-submission-management.rst

         - string

+          .. raw:: html

             Optionally record a particular `deviceID` associated with this submission.
 It is recorded along with the data, but Central does nothing more with it.

           Example: ``b1628661-65ed-4cab-8e30-19c17fef2de0``